bjhaliw/OBS_Helper/README.md

 - Input hours, minutes, or seconds into applicable fields
 - Also use buttons to increment/decrement values by 1 or 5
 - Saves current countdown time to a textfile to be read by OBS
+  - Select from H:MM:SS or [hour] hours, [minute] minutes, [second] seconds
+  - Can toggle whether ot not unused time values will be omitted

 ### Stopwatch
 - Keep track of how long you have been streaming with this stopwatch
 - Displays to stopwatch.txt file for easy overlay through OBS
 - Pause the stopwatch keeping the current time, or reset it back to 0
+  - Select from H:MM:SS or [hour] hours, [minute] minutes, [second] seconds
+  - Can toggle whether ot not unused time values will be omitted

 ### VLC Song Selection